Yellow Tape

 -

-The five step belay process is followed exactly
+The five step belay process is followed exactly; and

 -